CrokinoleMaster/approve-me/README.md

 You can add more custom thumbnail images in `src/images/`

-Add more review comments in `src/consts/index.js`
+Add more approval messages and review comments in `src/consts/index.js`

 ## Build